FutureShockco/steem-account-creation/README.md

 }
 ```

-## Configuration
+## Configuration Options

+- `PORT`: Server port (default: 3000)
+- `STEEMD_URL`: Steem blockchain API endpoint
+- `CREATOR_ACCOUNT`: Account used to create new accounts
+- `CREATOR_KEY`: Private key of the creator account
+- `API_KEY`: Secure key for API authentication
-- `SHOULD_DELEGATE`: Enable/disable VESTS delegation
+- `SHOULD_DELEGATE`: Enable/disable VESTS delegation (true/false)
-- `DELEGATION_AMOUNT`: Amount of VESTS to delegate
+- `DELEGATION_AMOUNT`: Amount of VESTS to delegate to new accounts
-- `ACCOUNT_PREFIX`: Prefix for account names
+- `ACCOUNT_PREFIX`: Prefix for account names (e.g., "dw-" + username)
-- `POSTING_AUTHORITIES`: Comma-separated list of posting authorities
+- `POSTING_AUTHORITIES`: Comma-separated list of accounts with posting authority

+## Account Name Format

+The service creates accounts with the following format:
+- Prefix: Configured in `ACCOUNT_PREFIX` (default: `dw-`)
+- Username: The provided username

+Example: For username `john`, the account name will be: `dw-john`

-## Security
+## Security Features

 - API key authentication
 - CORS protection
 - Helmet security headers
-- HTTPS recommended for production
+- HTTPS recommended for production use

-## Account Format

-The service creates accounts with the following format:
-- Prefix: Configured in `ACCOUNT_PREFIX` (default: `dw-`)
-- First letter of the name
-- 4 random characters
-- Next 6 characters of the name
-- 1 random character

-Example: For name `john`, the account name might be: `dw-j4x2john3`

-## Features

-- Automatic account creation on the Steem blockchain
-- Configurable VESTS delegation (default: 6020.000000 VESTS)
-- Secure key generation
-- CORS protection
-- Security headers via Helmet
-- API key authentication

-## Notes

-- The service uses the `fundition` account as the creator
-- Each new account receives the configured amount of VESTS delegation (if enabled)
-- The posting authority includes accounts specified in `POSTING_AUTHORITIES`
-- Make sure to securely store the returned keys as they cannot be recovered if lost
-- Keep your API key secure and never share it publicly

 ## Error Handling